RodeWayne/wentaowan/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I'm a Ph.D. graduated（2025.12） from the <a href='https://cse.sysu.edu.cn/'>SCHOOL OF COMPUTER SCIENCE AND ENGINEERING</a>, <a href='https://www.sysu.edu.cn/'>Sun Yat-sen University</a> as a member of <a href='https://www.sysu-hcp.net/'>HCP Lab</a>, advised by Professor <a href='http://www.linliang.net/'>Liang Lin</a> and Professor <a href='https://kezewang.com/index.html'>Keze Wang</a>.
+I'm a Ph.D.(in AI area) graduated（2025.12） from the <a href='https://cse.sysu.edu.cn/'>SCHOOL OF COMPUTER SCIENCE AND ENGINEERING</a>, <a href='https://www.sysu.edu.cn/'>Sun Yat-sen University</a> as a member of <a href='https://www.sysu-hcp.net/'>HCP Lab</a>, advised by Professor <a href='http://www.linliang.net/'>Liang Lin</a> and Professor <a href='https://kezewang.com/index.html'>Keze Wang</a>.
 The title of my doctoral dissertation is "Research on Enhancing Cognition and Behavior of Large Language Model-based Agents".
 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
 -->